-March 2018 APEX Webinar
+January APEX Webinar

-Authored by Derek W. Freihaut and Robert J. Walling III.
+Authored by Derek W. Freihaut and Aaron N. Hillebrandt.

-October 26 2017 APEX Webinar
+November APEX Webinar

-Authored by Derek W. Freihaut and Robert J. Walling III.
+Authored by Derek W. Freihaut and Arthur R. Randolph II.

 See More »

-A large group self insurance program was concerned with the amount of retained earnings and wanted to establish a policy for the minimum capital for the program to trigger dividend distributions.
+An onshore, single parent captive was concerned with the amount of retained earnings and wanted to establish a policy for the minimum capital for the program to trigger dividend distributions.
 Pinnacle compared the program’s capitalization to a wide variety of industry standards for similar programs from rating agencies, regulators, and other sources.
-The results of this analysis lead to a recommended board policy regarding a minimum capital threshold for dividend distributions and ultimately to the development of an actuarially sound dividend distribution plan.
+The results of this analysis lead to a recommended board policy regarding a minimum capital threshold for dividend distributions and ultimately to a significant dividend being declared to the parent company.

 At Pinnacle, we partner with you to explore whatever path it takes to find the answers you need.